 My beloved and dearest troth was taken from me forever.

-The very last entry is several months later when he notes that he is quietly commemorating his birthday.
+The very last entry was several months later when he noted that he is quietly commemorating his birthday.
 Trichardt’s diary17 is publicly available, written in his somewhat awkward Dutch.

 The remnants of the Trichardt Trek returned by sea to the Cape Colony.
 Trichardt’s son, Carolus, survived and stayed at first in Moçambique to become an accomplished explorer.
 He insisted that he visited the Victoria Falls many years before the famed explorer and failed missionary, David Livingstone, “discovered” them.